veniamin-ilmer/better-standards/README.md

 **Better Standard**: [Heximal](https://github.com/veniamin-ilmer/better-standards/tree/master/base-6)

-What is the best radix? - Is a question through about for a long time..
+What is the best radix? - Is a question I thought about for a long time..

 e is considered the [most space efficient](https://en.wikipedia.org/wiki/Radix_economy), but is quite inconvenient to use.